Blog Post Updated on May 17, 2022.

 - Are you interested in a sunroom to begin your indoor gardening?
 Learn more about our sunroom options today.

 Planting an herb garden can be a fun weekend project that will offer long-term rewards for the whole family.
 Imagine being able to step out into your sunroom and grab a few leaves of fresh basil for your delicious homemade spaghetti sauce.
 Herbs can easily be grown indoors or outdoors.
-If the weather is warm enough, then by all means, find them a lovely place outside where they can get at least 12 hours of sunlight per day.
+If the weather is warm enough, then, by all means, find them a lovely place outside where they can get at least 12 hours of sunlight per day.
 The rest of the year, grow them indoors.

 How to Grow an Indoor Herb Garden

 Most herbs can handle direct sunlight for at least a portion of the day, but check the growing instructions for each particular type of herb that you plan to grow.
 If you have an all season sunroom in your home, then this is a great place to grow an herb garden all year round.
-During those long cold winters, this can give you and your family a lovely place to gather that has the feel of being outdoors while being protected from cold, nasty weather.
+During those long cold winters, this can give you and your family a lovely place to gather that has the feeling of being outdoors while being protected from cold, nasty weather.

 You can also enjoy growing your herb garden in your three season room.
 These plants can typically grow in this room from spring through fall and during the winter they can be moved to an interior room.
 Sunrooms offer numerous benefits and having an herb garden is just one of many.